sharetribe/web-template/src/transactions/README.md

 marketplace.

 > Note: changing these files or email templates doesn't change the actual processes in your
-> marketplace environments unless you use Flex CLI to actually update the processes listed in the
+> marketplace environments unless you use Sharetribe CLI to actually update the processes listed in
-> Console.
+> the Console.